Kian1369/portfolio/README.md

 ### Results

-By implementing and comparing models such as Decision Trees, Random Forests, Gradient Boosting Machines, and Adabooster, I achieved improvements in predictive accuracy.
-The results from both the predictive modeling and the cohort analysis provide valuable insights for developing strategies to retain customers and reduce churn rates.
+- Starting from a Decision Tree and building more models such as a Random Forest, Adabooster, and Gradient Boosting model, I achieved improvements in predictive accuracy, especially with the Adabooster.
+- The results from both the predictive modeling and the cohort analysis provide valuable insights for developing strategies to retain customers and reduce churn rates.

 <div style="text-align: center;">
   <img src="assets/img/Metrics.png" alt="Metrics Table" style="width: 75%;">